 |Automatic processing of SOAP with Attachments (SwA) is possible here.

 |In HTTP, message flows that interact with Web services only.

 |Automatic processing of Message Transmission Optimization Mechanism (MTOM) is also feasible.

 SOAP messages are most often formatted in XML and are usually sent using HTTP.
-SOAP uses WSDL method of communication between provider and consumer, on the other hand, REST just uses XML or JSON to send and receive data in most cases.
-SOAP builds an XML based protocol first and then it uses HTTP on top of it or sometimes TCP/IP too.
+SOAP uses the WSDL method of communication between provider and consumer; on the other hand, REST just uses XML or JSON to send and receive data in most cases.
+SOAP builds an XML based protocol first, and then it uses HTTP on top of it or sometimes TCP/IP too.
 Thus, through this SOAP vs HTTP article, important differences in SOAP vs HTTP are explained and elaborated.

-This has a been a guide to the top companies of SOAP vs HTTP.
-Here we also discuss the SOAP vs HTTP key differences with infographics, and comparison table.
+This has been a guide to the top companies of SOAP vs HTTP.
+Here we also discuss the SOAP vs HTTP key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.